Medical Minutes: Answers to frequently asked questions

 QUESTION 1) I recently traveled and want to get tested.
 What should I do?

-• If sick get PCR nasal or throat swab immediately
+• If sick get a nasal or throat swab immediately

-• If asymptomatic get PCR nasal or throat swab 5-7 days after travel
+• If asymptomatic get a nasal or throat swab 5-7 days after travel

-• If sick for over a week get PCR nasal swab and Ig M and Ig G blood test
+• If sick for over a week get a nasal swab and Ig M and Ig G blood test

 • If sick for over 2 weeks get IgM and Ig G antibody